 With 110,000 daily pedestrians in the BID, and more than 100,000 office workers and 49,000 residents in the market area, NoMa is among the city’s densest mixed-use neighborhoods.
 NoMa has more than 21 million SF of office, hotel, retail, and residential space, with an additional 2+ million SF under construction.

 62,000 OFFICE WORKERS / 12,000+ RESIDENTS IN THE BID

-- An additional 1.2 million SF of office space will come to NoMa in 2019, with relocations by the Peace Corps, the Department of Justice, and the Federal Communications Commission.
+- An additional 545,000 SF of office space will come to NoMa in 2020 with the relocation of the Federal Communications Commission (FCC).

-- Tenants of note include NPR, CNN, Mathematica, Sirius XM, the Federal Election Commission, the World Resources Institute, the National Association of Counties, the National League of Cities, and Save the Children.
+- Tenants of note include: media giants NPR, CNN, and Sirius XM; numerous federal and DC government agencies; and notable think tanks and nonproﬁts such as Mathematica, the World Resources Institute, NeighborWorks, the National League of Cities, and Save the Children.

-- 96% of NoMa residents have a four-year college degree or higher; 50% have a Master’s degree or higher.
+- 74% of NoMa residents have a four-year college degree or higher; 40% have a master’s degree or higher.

 - 84% of residents get to work without a car.

 - 50% of NoMa BID households have incomes above $100,000.